quantiacs/documentation/en/source/quick_start/quick_start.md

 ### A basic example for futures

-**The idea is very simple**: allocate weights according to the price variation of the asset respect to the day before.
+**The idea is very simple**: allocate weights according to the price variation of the asset with respect to the day before.
 If the price variation is positive, the strategy will allocate a positive weight, going long the asset, otherwise it will allocate a negative weight, shorting the asset.
 This basic example uses liquid futures contracts:

 ```python